Guide to Hiring in Denmark

 Overview

-Denmark is a small, northern European country with a population of approximately 5.8 million people.
+Denmark is a small, northern European country with a population of approximately 5.95 million people as of 2026.
 Known for its high standard of living, advanced welfare state, and innovative business climate, Denmark is a desirable destination for companies and individuals seeking to tap into its talented workforce.

-The country has a highly educated talent pool, with over 80% of the population having completed some form of post-secondary education.
-Denmark has strong employment laws prioritising worker protections, such as a minimum wage, a maximum workweek of 37 hours, and generous parental leave.
+The country has a highly educated talent pool, with a significant share of the population having completed vocational or higher education..
+Denmark has strong employment laws prioritising worker protections, such as a minimum wage set by collective agreement, a maximum workweek of 37 hours, and generous parental leave.

 The Danish business culture is also attractive, with a low corporate tax rate, easy access to capital, and a high degree of government support for entrepreneurship.
 The top industries in Denmark include information technology, life sciences, renewable energy, and food and agriculture.
 Denmark offers many opportunities for businesses and individuals with its skilled workforce, supportive business environment, and high quality of life.